 Operating grants provide general financial support to organisations whose statutory activities serve the strategic objectives of EU policies (mainly non-profit organisations, voluntary associations, foundations, NGOs or similar).
 They do not support a specific project (like action grants), but the annual operating budget of the organisation (or part of it).
 Operating grants are always mono-beneficiary grants supporting the work programme of activities of only one organisation.
 They follow the same rules for the grant agreements as action grants, but do not differentiate between direct and indirect costs.
-Receiving an operating grant may however have an impact on the possibility to receive the indirect costs flat-rate in EU action grants (see AGA - Annotated Grant Agreement, art 6.2.E).
+Receiving an operating grant may however have an impact on the possibility to receive the indirect costs flat-rate in EU action grants (see AGA - Annotated Grant Agreement, art 6.2.E).]

 Framework partnerships (FPAs) are long-term cooperation instruments that serve as umbrella for regular or recurrent grants in the same field or area and under a common action plan (or work programme of activities).
 They are a prerequisite for being able to apply for these grants, but don't create any legitimate expectations or entitlement to get them.
 FPA beneficiaries are normally identified on the basis of a standard evaluation and award procedure and then invited to submit their proposals for grants (closed calls; addressed directly to the framework partners).
-Grant agreements (SGAs) can only be signed if the FPA has been signed, and before the end date of the FPA.
+Grant agreements (SGAs) can only be signed if the FPA has already been signed, and only until the FPA expires (i.e. before the FPA end date).